hafsa-hassan/ecormmerce_sql/README.md

 6. [Power BI Dashboard](#Power-BI-Dashboard)

 # Project Summary
-This project analyzes an [E-Commerce Orders Data](#kaggle-Datast) to uncover business insights about sales, products, and customer behavior.
+This project analyzes an [Kaggle E-Commerce Orders Data](#Dataset) to uncover business insights about sales, products, and customer behavior.
 The analysis was performed using **SQL** for querying and **Power BI** for interactive dashboards.

 The main objectives were: